ntoxeg/narca/README.md

 Current caveat: Griddly has to be installed from source for Python 3.10.
 You have to do this manually.

 ## Running
-Currently, there is only one experiment, `nars_zelda.py`, that you can simply run.
-You can observe the rendered environment and run TensorBoard to see rewards per episode.
+There are multiple experiments under the `experiments` directory.
+Each one can be launched with `python <path to the script>`.
+You can observe the rendered environment and run TensorBoard to see performance metrics.
+TensorBoard run data gets saved to `runs`.
+There is also Neptune.ai integration that you can use, you need to set `NEPTUNE_PROJECT` and `NEPTUNE_API_TOKEN`.